§ 1407 License required.

 b.
 Be enrolled in or have successfully completed an apprentice program approved by the Board.

-(10) Shall not have a criminal conviction record, nor pending criminal charge relating to an offense, the circumstances of which substantially relate to providing electrical services.
-Applicants who have criminal conviction records or pending criminal charges shall request appropriate authorities to provide information about the record or charge directly to the Board in sufficient specificity to enable the Board to make a determination whether the record or charge is substantially related to providing electrical services.
-After a hearing or review of documentation demonstrating that the applicant meets the specified criteria for a waiver, the Board, by an affirmative vote of a majority of the quorum, may waive this paragraph (a)(10), if it finds all of the following:
+(11) Does not have a criminal conviction record, relating to an offense, the circumstances of which substantially relate to providing electrical services.
+Applicants who have criminal conviction records shall request appropriate authorities to provide information about the record directly to the Board in sufficient specificity to enable the Board to make a determination whether the charge is substantially related to providing electrical services.
+In determining whether a crime is substantially related to the professions regulated by this chapter, the Board may not consider a conviction where more than 10 years have elapsed since the date of the conviction, if there have been no other criminal convictions in the intervening time.
+After a hearing or review of documentation demonstrating that the applicant meets the specified criteria for a waiver, the Board, by an affirmative vote of a majority of the quorum, or, during the time between meetings, the Board President or the President’s designee, may waive this paragraph (a)(11), if it finds all of the following:

 c.
 The applicant is capable of practicing electrical services in a competent and professional manner.